-8.5.1 Except in cargo spaces or refrigerated compartments of service spaces, insulating materials shall be non-combustible.

-8.5.2 Insulating materials shall not contain asbestos.

-8.5.3 In spaces where penetration of oil products is possible, the surface of the insulation shall be impervious to oil or oil vapours.

-8.5.4 Vapour barriers and adhesives used in conjunction with insulation, as well as the insulation of pipe fittings, for cold service systems need not be of non-combustible materials, but they shall be kept to the minimum quantity practicable and their exposed surfaces shall have low flame spread characteristics.

-8.5.5 Paints, varnishes and other finishes used on exposed interior surfaces shall comply with the requirements of 2.1.1.7, 2.1.1.8.2.1, 2.1.8.2.2 and 2.1.1.8.3 accordingly as regards producing excessive quantities of smoke, toxic gases or vapours

-Nos.
-Space Separation by From space 1 Machinery space category A-60 accommodation spaces control stations corridors stairways service spaces of high fire risk ro-ro spaces vehicle spaces 2 Machinery space category A-0 Other than above (item 1) 3 Galley A-0 Unless specified otherwise 4 Service spaces of high fire risk B-15 Unless specified above (item 1) 5 Corridor.
-Staircase В-0 Unless specified above (item 1) 6 Cargo spaces (other than ro-ro spaces and vehicle spaces) A-0 Unless specified above (item 1) 7 Ro-ro spaces and vehicle spaces (except weather deck) A-60 control stations machinery spaces of category 8 Ro-ro spaces and vehicle spaces (except weather deck) A-0 Unless specified above (item 1)

-and shall be of the low flame spread type in accordance with FTP Code.

-8.5.6 Pipes conveying oil or combustible liquids through accommodations and service spaces shall be of steel or other approved materials having regard to the fire risk.

-8.5.7 Where pipes penetrate "A" or "B" class divisions, the pipes or their penetration pieces shall be of steel or other approved materials.

-8.5.8 Primary deck coverings within accommodation spaces, service spaces and control stations shall be of an approved material which will not readily ignite or give rise to toxic or explosive hazards at elevated temperatures, as defined by FTP Code.

-8.5.9 Materials readily rendered ineffective by heat shall not be used for overboard scuppers, sanitary discharges and other outlets where the failure of the material would give rise to the danger of flooding.
+- 8.5.1 Except in cargo spaces or refrigerated compartments of service spaces, insulating materials shall be non-combustible. - 8.5.2 Insulating materials shall not contain asbestos. - 8.5.3 In spaces where penetration of oil products is possible, the surface of the insulation shall be impervious to oil or oil vapours. - 8.5.4 Vapour barriers and adhesives used in conjunction with insulation, as well as the insulation of pipe fittings, for cold service systems need not be of non-combustible materials, but they shall be kept to the minimum quantity practicable and their exposed surfaces shall have low flame spread characteristics. - 8.5.5 Paints, varnishes and other finishes used on exposed interior surfaces shall comply with the requirements of 2.1.1.7, 2.1.1.8.2.1, 2.1.1.8.2.2 and 2.1.1.8.3 accordingly as regards producing excessive quantities of smoke, toxic gases or vapours and shall be of the low flame spread type in accordance with the FTP Code. - 8.5.6 Pipes conveying oil or combustible liquids through accommodations and service spaces shall be of steel or other approved materials having regard to the fire risk. - 8.5.7 Where pipes penetrate "A" or "B" class divisions, the pipes or their penetration pieces shall be of steel or other approved materials. - 8.5.8 Primary deck coverings within accommodation spaces, service spaces and control stations shall be of an approved material which will not readily ignite or give rise to toxic or explosive hazards at elevated temperatures, as defined by the FTP Code. - 8.5.9 Materials readily rendered ineffective by heat shall not be used for overboard scuppers, sanitary discharges and other outlets where the failure of the material would give rise to the danger of flooding.